Eros Ramazzotti: International success and collaborations (2003–2010)

+Continued success (2012–present)

 Ramazzotti's studio album, Noi was released on 13 November 2012 in Italy and 16 November in other European territories including Germany.
 The album contains 14 tracks including duets with Andy Garcia, Nicole Scherzinger as well as collaborations with Club Dogo, Il Volo and Hooverphonic.
 The first single from the album entitled "Un angelo disteso al sole" was released on 13 October 2012, which peaked at No.5 in Ramazzotti's home market, Italy.
 The album Noi has gone four times Platinum in Italy for shipment of over 240,000 units, while in Germany, the album has shipped over 100,000 units reaching status of Gold.

 Ramazzotti's next studio album was released in Italy on 12 May 2015, entitled Perfetto.
 The album contains 14 tracks, which have been recorded in Los Angeles, Milan and Rome.
 The songs are produced by Ramazzotti and his longtime partner Claudio Guidetti.
 The first single from the album is "Alla Fine Del Mondo", which was released on 27 March 2015.

 Ramazzotti's 14th studio album Vita ce n'è was released on 23 November 2018 in some of the European markets including Italy, Germany, Belgium and the Netherlands.
 The album contains duets with Alessia Cara on the track called "Vale per sempre" as well as a duet with Luis Fonsi on the track called "Per le strade una canzone".
 In its first week of release, Vita ce n'è entered the Italian album chart at No.1, in Germany at No.7.

-During his 25-year career he has sold over 55 million records worldwide.
+Between 2019 and 2021 Ramazzotti took adiscographic hiatus.
+On 16 September 2022 through Universal he published his fiftheen studio album Battito Infinito, which peaked at number wone in Italy and Switzland and charted on severals erupean charts, including number eithgt in Spain.

 Personal life

 Ramazzotti is very private about his personal life, keeping a small circle of friends.
 Ramazzotti had a poor childhood, and recalls growing up:

 Ramazzotti recalls being extremely shy in the early 1980s before achieving fame:

-In spite of being born and raised in Rome, he is famous for his loyal support of Juventus F.C.
-On 26 March 2012, he was awarded a personal star by club legend Pavel Nedved as recognition of his importance as supporter.
+Although Ramazzotti was born and raised in Rome, he is famous for his loyal support of Juventus.
+On 26 March 2012, he was awarded a personal star by club legend Pavel Nedvěd in recognition of his importance as a supporter of the club.

 His 320-page autobiography, co-written by Luca Bianchini, was published on 13 April 2006.

 Marriages

 Ramazzotti was married to Swiss model and actress Michelle Hunziker from 1998 to 2002, with whom he has a daughter Aurora Sophie (born 5 December 1996).
 Ramazotti's 1996 hit song "Più bella cosa" was dedicated to then-girlfriend Michelle (who appears in the song's music video), and his follow-up release "L'Aurora" in February 1997 to his newborn.

-Ramazzotti remarried at age 52 to Italian model and actress Marica Pellegrinelli (born 1988), on 6 June 2014 at the Royal Palace of Milan.
+Ramazzotti remarried at age 50 to Italian model and actress Marica Pellegrinelli (born 1988), on 6 June 2014 at the Royal Palace of Milan.
 They have a daughter, Raffaela Maria (born 3 August 2011) and a son, Gabrio Tullio (born 14 March 2015).